Cooperative Operation of the Fleet Operator and Incentive-aware Customers in an On-demand Delivery System: A Bi-level Approach: Bi-level Model of fleet Operator and Customers

-However, even for the simplest bi-level optimization problem e.g., convex bi-level optimization problem, there is no polynomial time guarantee for any algorithm\cite{dempe2015bilevel}.
-Specifically, in addition to the difficulties brought by the framework of bi-level model, there is also a complicating term $\sum_{j\in\mathcal{R}}q_j \delta^*_j $, which consists of the product of two continuous decision variables, in the objective function of BVRP.
-In the following section, a set of reformulation techniques are carefully devised in order to equivalently transform the original bi-level optimization problem as a single-level MIP based optimization problem.
+Here, the background of proposed mathematical model, and the difficulties of solving such a model are clarified as follows:\\ Note that the strict delivery time window may rule out the possibility of finding a good routing strategy.
+For example, even two customers that are geographically close may need to be served by two vehicles due to stringent delivery time constraints.
+Against this backdrop, the price discount is proposed as an incentive to encourage customers to provide time flexibility to the fleet operator, assisting the operator to lower its vehicle routing costs.
+To capture the cooperation that benefits both the fleet operator and customers, a mathematical model based on the bilevel optimization is developed. \\ However, even the simplest bi-level optimization problem is challenging to solve~\cite{dempe2015bilevel}.
+Moreover, in addition to the difficulties brought by the framework of bi-level model, there is another complicating term $\sum_{j\in\mathcal{R}}q_j \delta^*_j $, which consists of the product of two continuous decision variables, in the objective function of BVRP.
+In the following section, a set of reformulation techniques are carefully devised in order to equivalently transform the original bi-level problem as a single-level MIP based optimization problem.